-Yesterday, I wrote about my daughter’s struggle with writing about her two favorite vacation spots (here.)
+Yesterday, I wrote about my daughter’s struggle with writing about her two favorite vacation spots.
 Boston was one of the places we discussed for the essay.
 Although she ultimately didn’t write about Boston- the topic got me thinking.
-The 3 days we spent in Boston last summer produced some of the most amazing memories.
+The week we spent in Boston last summer produced some of the most amazing memories.
 Not only that, we learned a lot too.

 I also realized that although I highlighted several amazing Boston activities in my sponsored posts, I never really shared a complete overview of the city.
 Narrowing down this list to the best of Boston is a HUGE struggle.
-We spent 3 days in the area, but could have easily spent 3 weeks- there is truly so much for families to enjoy!
+We spent a week in the area, but could have easily spent 3- there is so much for families to enjoy!

 - Freedom Trail